inaimathi/langnostic/drafts/scratchpad-talk-notes.md

 ## Original Scratchpad Papers

 The original scratchpad paper is ["SHOW YOUR WORK: SCRATCHPADS FOR INTERMEDIATE COMPUTATION WITH LANGUAGE MODELS"](https://arxiv.org/pdf/2112.00114).
+There's also the slightly later [Chain-of-Thought Prompting Elicits Reasoning in Large Language Models](https://openreview.net/pdf?id=f1_VjQlMeSB_J).
+I read through the first and only skimmed the second, but they seem to be equivalent-ish.
+In the sense that they have more or less the same reasoning, results and conclusions, but set up slightly different experimental procedures.

-And it seems to make it pretty clear that the answer to question #1 is unambiguous.
+And they both clear that the answer to question #1 is unambiguous.

 Scratchpads _definitely_ change the response.
-This paper is concerned with making multi-step processes more accurate and coherent, and explores scratchpads as a useful record of intermediate state.
+These papers are concerned with making multi-step processes more accurate and coherent, and explore scratchpads/CoT as a useful record of intermediate state.

 [TODO] - shot of the before/after scratchpad interactions [TODO] - shot of result graphs

-The gist of it is
+The gist is

 1. For some problems that require multi-step reasoning, it's better to ask for a reasoning sequence rather than just a response.
-   - Example problems from the paper are Addition, Polynomial Evaluation and Python Execution
+Example problems from the first paper are Addition, Polynomial Evaluation and Python Execution.
 2. Ask by including an "input" and a "target" in your prompt.
 The "input" is your question, and the "target" is an example `<scratch>` tag result that has some unfolded steps in it.
 3. Optionally, also fine tune the model you're working with on example problems of the type you're interested in and the corresponding multi-step sequences that arrived at them.

 The experimental apparatus compares base and fine-tuned models, and sees how they fare with or without scratchpads.
 The conclusion is that they perform _much better_ at the multi-step prediction task of figuring out the output of a Python program _with_ a scratchpad hooked up.

-Overall, recommend this paper.
-It's about 8 pages of accessible prose, followed by an in-depth discussion on choice of training data and finer points of experimental setup.
+Overall, I recommend this paper.
+Er, both of them really, I just happened to encounter the first one first.
+They're both fairly short blocks of accessible prose followed by an in-depth discussion on choice of training data and finer points of experimental setup.

-(Note, there's a second, slightly later paper [Chain-of-Thought Prompting Elicits Reasoning in Large Language Models](https://openreview.net/pdf?id=_VjQlMeSB_J).
-Talks about the same concept, with more or less the same results and approach, with slightly different experimental apparatus.
-I talked about the other one first because that's the one I _read_ first, both seem pretty legit and short, so you may as well check them both out if you like).

 ## Scratchpad Fidelity